Publishers: Hugo Gernsback

 Short-Wave and Television

-Short-Wave Craft incorporated into
+Short-Wave Craft — incorporated into Radio-Craft

 Short-Wave Listener